What are electronic cigarettes?

 - a ban on the sale of all electronic cigarettes to people under the age of 18;

-- a ban the use of electronic cigarettes in all smokefree areas; and
+- a ban on the use of electronic cigarettes in all legislasted smokefree areas; and

 - restrictions on advertising and promotion of electronic cigarette products.

-For further information about the proposed new laws, see the Victorian Department of Health website on Tobacco Reforms.
+For further information about Victoria's electronic cigarette laws, see the Victorian Department of Health website on Tobacco Reforms.